Self-Supervised Generative-Contrastive Learning of Multi-Modal Euclidean Input for 3D Shape Latent Representations: A Dynamic Switching Approach: Related Work

 \section{Related Work}

 \textbf{Contrastive learning: } The work of contrastive learning was pioneered by Yann LeCun's group for face verification \cite{Chopra2005LearningAS}.
-This topic is getting more and more popular recently since people find self-supervised learning are important for feature extraction and we now have really mature deep learning techniques.
+This topic has been getting more and more popular recently since people find self-supervised learning is important for feature extraction and we now have really mature deep learning techniques.
 SimCLR \cite{Chen2020ASF} proposes to use two identical encoders for two branches, both positive pairs and negative pairs are used.
 MoCo \cite{Chen2020ImprovedBW} stops the gradient for the second branch, while using a momentum-based method to update the parameters of its encoder.
 SwAV \cite{Caron2020UnsupervisedLO} proposes to use a memory bank to get negative pairs out of the batch, the contrastive loss in their case is computed after clustering.
-For methods only use positive samples, BYOL \cite{Grill2020BootstrapYO} keeps the idea of momentum updating from MoCo, but adds an additional block in the first branch and only uses positive pairs.
+For methods that only use positive samples, BYOL \cite{Grill2020BootstrapYO} keeps the idea of momentum updating from MoCo, but adds an additional block in the first branch and only uses positive pairs.
 SimSiam \cite{Chen2020ExploringSS} reports an observation of competitive results may still be achieved when modifying BYOL by making two encoders identical.
-A review of most relevant methods and their comparisons are given in \cite{Ericsson2020HowWD}.
+A review of the most relevant methods and their comparisons are given in \cite{Ericsson2020HowWD}.
+For 3D data, contrastive learning-based frameworks have been proposed mainly for the point cloud data representation, e.g. PointContrast \cite{Xie2020PointContrastUP} and Contrastive Scene Contexts \cite{Hou2020ExploringD3}.
+More recently, several contrastive learning frameworks have been proposed for multi-modality input.
+Most of them focus on text-to-image learning \cite{Zhang2021CrossModalCL, Li2020UNIMOTU, Ye2022CrossmodalCL, Zolfaghari2021CrossCLRCC}.
+For 3D shapes, the closest work to ours is CrossPoint \cite{Afham2022CrossPointSC}, which uses images and point clouds as input for better point cloud latent representation learning.
+However, it only uses the contrastive loss, no decoder or reconstruction loss is used.
+A more detailed comparison is given in subsection \ref{sec:crosspoint}.